johnykvsky/epubQTools/README.md

 optional arguments:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit --tools [DIR]         path to additional tools: kindlegen, epubcheck zip -l [DIR], --log [DIR]
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --tools [DIR]         path to additional tools: kindlegen, epubcheck -l [DIR], --log [DIR]
                         path to directory to write log file.
 If DIR is omitted write log to directory with epub files